yogevlevi123456/-Project-3-Penetration-Testing-Automation-Script/README.md

-🔐 Project-3: Automated Penetration Testing Script
+🛡️ Project-3: Automated Penetration Testing Script
-This script automates key steps in a penetration test with interactive user input.
-Its main goal is to simplify scanning, enumeration, and brute-force tasks for security assessments.
+A user-guided Bash script designed to automate essential penetration testing tasks like scanning, enumeration, and brute-force attacks.

-Key Features:
+🔑 Core Features:
-Root Check
+1️⃣ 👤 Root Check
-Ensures the script runs with root privileges; exits otherwise.
+Ensures the script runs with root privileges.
+Exits if not.

-Results Directory
+2️⃣ 📁 Results Directory Setup
-Prompts the user for a results folder and creates it if missing.
+Asks for a folder to store results — creates it if it doesn’t exist.

-Password List Option
+3️⃣ 🔐 Password List Selection
-Allows using a default or custom password list for brute-force attacks.
-Downloads user_pass.txt if built-in list is selected.
+Choose between a built-in password list (downloaded from GitHub) or a custom one.

-Scan Modes: Basic or Full
+4️⃣ 🔍 Scan Modes: Basic or Full

-Basic: Runs nmap and masscan for quick scans.
+🧪 Basic: Quick nmap + masscan scans.

-Full: Includes deep nmap scan, brute-force with medusa, CVE extraction, and searchsploit for known exploits.
+🛠️ Full: Deep nmap scan, medusa brute-force, CVE extraction + searchsploit.

-Post-Scan Tools
+5️⃣ 📄 Post-Scan Options
-Lets users view results, search reports with grep, or zip all outputs.
+View files, search with grep, or zip all results.

-User-Friendly Interaction
+6️⃣ 💬 Interactive Flow
-Step-by-step questions guide the user through setup and execution.
+Prompts the user at each step (e.g., IP address, scan type, continue?).

-Error Handling
+7️⃣ ⚠️ Error Handling
-Validates IP format and blocks non-root execution.
+Validates IP format and blocks non-root users.